 The address-family rtfilter unicast command is configured on the provider edge (PE) and route reflector (RR).
-The command enables the PE to send RTC Network Layer Reachability Information (NLRI) to an RR.
+The command enables the PE to send RT constraint (RTC) network layer reachability information (NLRI) to a route reflector (RR).
 As soon as you configure a peer as a RR client, the default filter and default route are sent out also.